 A solo show of my color still life photography, curated by MaryAnn Deffenbaugh of Vernissage Fine Art, in partnership with Guild Mortgage, at 1953 NW Kearney St, Portland.
 You may remember the space as the old Jewish Museum.
 It now houses a forward looking mortgage company and one of the prettiest galleries in town.
 A good long run, from August 8 through October 27, 2017.
-Opening reception Tuesday August 8 from 5-7:30pm.
-An artist talk on Tuesday September 12, also 5-7:30pm.
-The show is open to the public in August Wednesdays through Fridays, noon to 5pm, and at other times by appointment.
-I'll be showing large works printed on aluminum, small framed aluminum prints, as well as an editioned series of works on paper.
-Here's a peek at some of the the small stuff:
+Opening reception Tuesday August 8 from 5-7:30pm, an artist talk on Tuesday September 12, and a festive closing event will be Monday October 30, 5-7pm.
+The show is open to the public Wednesdays, October 4, 11, and 25th, 1 to 5pm, and at other times by appointment (contact me at firstname.lastname@example.org).
+On view are large works printed on aluminum, small framed aluminum prints, as well as an editioned series of works on paper.

 Between July 2016 and July 2017, visitors to Portland International Airport can view twelve of my large scale color photographs at the Concourse Connector space.
 Once a year, a photographer is chosen to present their work to a million or so visitors who will walk through this space.
 My work "A Year in the Willamette Valley" shows how the months look, from dark winter through emerging spring, to summer harvest and autumn leaves.
 Prints are available directly from me in this open edition, in sizes from the original 26"x32", to 16"x20 and 11"x14".
 The details are so exciting when seen up close and large.
 I'm so grateful for the support from Port of Portland, from the trust of arts curator Greta Blalock, for the gorgeous framing from Art of Framing, and the ongoing support from curator Wendy Given.
 If you're passing through PDX this next year, I hope you'll get a chance to see the show!